No LSAT or GRE Scores Required

 Live online classes designed by our experienced, on-campus faculty.

-A unique collaboration with the Kogod School of Business to build students’ legal and business expertise.
+A multidisciplinary curriculum featuring courses from the Kogod School of Business and School of International Service to promote law, international relations, and business expertise.

 A community dedicated to the values of equality, diversity, and inclusivity.